 - Long-term or repeated use of Lincocin may cause a second infection.
 Tell your doctor if signs of a second infection occur.
 Your medicine may need to be changed to treat this.

 - Lincocin has benzyl alcohol in it.
 Do not use it in NEWBORNS or INFANTS.
-It may cause serious and sometimes fatal nervous system problems and other side effects.
+It may cause serious and sometimes fatal side effects.
+If you have questions, check with your doctor or pharmacist.

-- Lab tests, including liver function, kidney function, and complete blood cell counts, may be performed while you use Lincocin.
+- Lab tests may be performed while you use Lincocin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Lincocin with caution in the ELDERLY; they may be more sensitive to its effects, especially diarrhea.
 Monitor carefully for changes in bowel frequency.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Lincocin while you are pregnant.
 Lincocin is found in breast milk.
 Do not breast-feed while taking Lincocin.

 Possible side effects of Lincocin: